Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

         >> gcc MainFunction.c -o capp  -lm

-2) place the executable, capp, in the same folder as CaPP.py
+2) place the executable, capp, in the same folder as CaPP_A.B.py (A.B is the version)
 3) Run CaPP

         >> python CaPP_A.B.py

 ## Output
-assuming ABC.pdb as input pdb file
+assuming ABC.pdb as input pdb file.
+(options) denote the contrast (X for SAXS, N100_P50 for SANS in 100% D20 and chain A 50% perdeuterated).

 ##### ABC_w.pdb
 A new pdb with water beads added as lines to ABC.pdb (after CONNECT, before END), e.g.